Today we travel to a future where you’re guaranteed a job, but there’s a catch: your job is assigned to you by an algorithm.

 - Tavour: Tavour is THE app for fans of beer, craft brews, and trying new and exciting labels.
 You sign up in the app and can choose the beers you’re interested in (including two new ones DAILY) adding to your own personalized crate.
 Use code: flashforward for $10 off after your first order of $25 or more.

 - Purple Carrot: Purple Carrot is THE plant-based subscription meal kit that makes it easy to cook irresistible meals to fuel your body.
 Each week, choose from an expansive and delicious menu of dinners, lunches, breakfasts, and snacks!
 Get $30 off your first box by going to www.purplecarrot.com and entering code FLASH at checkout today!
 Purple Carrot, the easiest way to eat more plants!

 Flash Forward is hosted by Rose Eveleth and produced by Julia Llinas Goodman.
 The intro music is by Asura and the outtro music is by Hussalonia.
 The episode art is by Matt Lubchansky.
-The voices from the future this episode were provided by
+Transcription by Emily White.

 If you want to suggest a future we should take on, send us a note on Twitter, Facebook or by email at email@example.com.
 We love hearing your ideas!
 And if you think you’ve spotted one of the little references I’ve hidden in the episode, email us there too.
 If you’re right, I’ll send you something cool.